ezakto/statiq/README.md

     $ statiq

-You'll get all the parsed pages in your distribution folder:
+You'll get all the parsed pages in your publish folder:

-    dist/index.html
+    publish/index.html
-    dist/about.html
+    publish/about.html
-    dist/docs/index.html
+    publish/docs/index.html

 ### Local variables

-You can set local variables for each source file, by placing a yaml/json object in its first lines:
+You can set context variables for each source file, by placing a yaml/json object in its first lines:

     title: Index page
     ---